pranavAL/InvRL_Auto-Evaluate/README.md

 https://user-images.githubusercontent.com/22427664/166001879-1255a934-c0a9-4582-aafd-22e199d60dce.mp4

 🔴**Note**🔴
-* We do not release a single test code for running the project.
+* We do not release a single test code for running the complete project.
 * This is because of the need to train multiple independent modules.
+* Instead the above codes should be run sequentially to get the results as presented.